simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 ## Conclusion: Mastering Docker Image Optimization

-In the realm of containerization, achieving peak performance and resource efficiency is paramount.
+In containerization, achieving peak performance and resource efficiency is paramount.
 Docker images play a pivotal role in this endeavor.
 By embracing the principles of **Docker Image Optimization**, you can significantly enhance container efficiency, cut down operational costs, and fortify the security of your containerized applications.

 Here's a recap of the key strategies covered in this guide:

 - **Select the Right Base Image**: Begin your optimization journey by choosing a suitable base image.
 Options like Alpine Linux, Ubuntu, and Debian offer various trade-offs between size and compatibility.
 Tailor your choice to your application's specific needs.

-- **Leverage Multi-Stage Builds**: Divide the image creation process into distinct stages—build and run.
+- **Leverage Multi-Stage Builds**: Divide the image creation process into distinct stages - build and run.
 This segregation empowers you to craft lean images by eliminating unnecessary build artifacts, ultimately leading to a smaller image footprint.

 - **Consolidate RUN Commands**: Streamline your Dockerfile by merging related `RUN` commands.
 This reduces the number of image layers, resulting in a more compact image and improved efficiency.